Mercedes-Benz Sprinter 313 CDI LWB: Luton Box

 Double & roll out single

 So much love & care has been poured into the creation of this custom built fully off-grid home on wheels.
-We’ve enjoyed living fully off grid (with no bills!) for a year now and have loved every second but it’s with heavy hearts that we have to sell LJL to it’s new adventure buddy/s as we’re moving onto a canal boat and can’t afford both.
+We’ve enjoyed living fully off grid (with no bills!) for a year now and have loved every second but it’s with heavy hearts that we have to sell our Little Jolly Luton to its new adventure buddy/s as we’re moving onto a canal boat and can’t afford both.
 This gem has a bright and spacious interior build and is filled with only the highest of quality appliances.
 It is equipped for comfortable full time living though all seasons, with a skylight fan for the hot summer days and a wood burner for the snuggly winter evenings.
 This beautiful conversion is well and truly a one of a kind tiny home on wheels.
 It was meticulously designed and custom built over two years.
 Every inch of the van and every detail has been considered to create a cosy fully off-grid home on wheels.
 Before beginning the interiors we went to town on the shell.
 Pulling up the old van flooring, derusting, pressure washing and applied black hammerite paint to the whole chassis to ensure a solid foundation.
 We then removed the roller shutter and had ‘HGV London’ build us a back wall metal structure professionally by hand.
 We then relaid an aluminium floor and back walls which goes with the brand new aluminium roof to create a fully aluminium box.
 We did this because its lightweight and doesn’t rust, so should last a lifetime!
 Once we had the foundation in perfect condition we were ready for the rest of the build.

 2 Adults + 1 Child